haskell-distributed/distributed-process/tutorials/3ch.md

 to _trap_ a link failure, you probably want to use a monitor instead.

-Whilst the built-in `link` primitive terminates the link-ee regardless of exit reason, distributed-process-platform provides an alternate function `linkOnFailure`, which only dispatches the `ProcessLinkException` if the link-ed process dies abnormally (i.e., with some `DiedReason` other than `DiedNormal`).
+Whilst the built-in `link` primitive terminates the link-ee regardless of exit reason, distributed-process-extras provides an alternate function `linkOnFailure`, which only dispatches the `ProcessLinkException` if the link-ed process dies abnormally (i.e., with some `DiedReason` other than `DiedNormal`).